mowne67/mowne67/README.md

 ## 🚀 Hi, I'm Mowne!

 I'm a Data Scientist and a Full Stack AI Engineer with a Bachelors in Aerospace Engineering (with electives in Data Science) from **[IIT Madras](https://www.iitm.ac.in)**.
-I love building scalable solutions at the intersection of data, AI, and making impactful acceleration.
+I build scalable solutions at the intersection of data, AI, and impactful business process acceleration.

 ## 💼 Professional Experience